develop-me/bootcamp--week-05--tooling/challenges/01/07-move-files.md

 # Moving/renaming files

+This is an advanced task - if you have questions or help please ask your instructor or TA for help outside of the main lectures.

 1) **Use `git mv {old-path} {new-path}` to relocate a file** This stages that change at the same time.